szufix/mapel/README.md

 1. Install `pip` and `venv`.
 Make sure that you are using the newest possible `pip`, newer than `22.0.0`.
 To upgrade you pip run:
 `pip install --upgrade pip`
-2. Prepare a virtual environment running this command:
+1. Prepare a virtual environment running this command:
 `python3 -m venv <virtual_envirnonment_name>`
 By default the above command creates a directory `<virtual_environment_name>`, where the virtual environment files are stored
-3. Activate the virtual environment:
+1. Activate the virtual environment:
 `source <virtual_envirnment_path>/bin/activate`
 If successful, your prompt is now preceded with the name of the virtual environment.
-4. Clone the repository and go to its directory.
+1. Clone the repository.
-5. Run
+1. Go to directory `mapel-core` and run
 `pip install --editable .`
-to install the package and the necessary dependencies, also compiling all necessary C++ extensions into python-readable libraries.
+to install the core of the library.
-6. Run
+1. Repeat the above step for any other plugin you want to install; naturally, using the correct directory.
+1. For some of the libraries, you can run
 `pip install --editable .[extras]`
 to install extra dependencies that make the library more usable.